 You just installed Lumion and the problem is that there is a blank screen when you open it.
 There is no error message to figure out exactly what problem it is like in the image below.
+So, in this article, iRender will guide you through some ways to fix a blank screen when opening Lumion.
+Let’s get started!

+Let’s jump up to the first way to fix a blank screen.
 If your graphics card PassMark score is below the minimum requirement like the image below, it does not meet the minimum requirement.
 In case you try to use this graphics card anyway, you will experience glitches and crashes.

 If you think your graphics card meets the requirements, or are unsure, then follow these 3 ways to send Lumion a Diagnostics Report via the Contact Us button on the Support page.